ActiveInferenceInstitute/CEREBRUM/paper/components/main_text/3_introduction.md

 4. **Intelligence Production**: Establishes the practical application context and workflows

 Together, these domains form a coherent framework where linguistic principles structure model relationships, cognitive systems supply the components, active inference formalizes transformations, and intelligence production provides the application context, as further elaborated in Supplements 7 and 11.

+This synthesis positions CEREBRUM not merely as an application of existing theories but as a generative framework capable of extending these concepts.
+By treating cognitive models as entities subject to grammatical case relationships governed by active inference principles within operational contexts, CEREBRUM moves beyond metaphorical application.
+It offers a formal mechanism for analyzing, composing, and potentially discovering novel functional roles and interaction patterns within complex model ecosystems, providing a rigorous approach to the challenges of modern intelligence production and cognitive systems engineering.